amirmojarad/general-bff/README.md

   - name: your service name
   - enabled: clear :)
   - service_url: base url of your service
   - paths: your service paths and routes

+asd